joymon/Orchestration/README.md

 - You have some data/context and needs to perform series of operations on it.
 - Where operations are independent.
 - If you are ok on dealing with a state.
 Here in this case the context.
+- If you are struck with .Net 4.0.
+On 4.5 there is [Banzai](https://github.com/eswann/Banzai) [nuget library](https://www.nuget.org/packages/Banzai/) which can do things in async way.

 ## How to use